-The Bay of Plenty single trawl CPUE data were available from fishing years 1989-90 to 20011-12 (23 year time series).
+The Bay of Plenty single trawl CPUE data were available from fishing years 1989-90 to 2011-12 (a 23 year time series).
 However, three different catch effort form types have been in use during this period, partially limiting the temporal continuity of the series.
 Prior to the 1997-98 fishing year the majority of Bay of Plenty trawl fishers were using the less detailed daily CELR reporting forms.
-From 1995-96, however, a significant number of Bay of Plenty trawl fishers (>70%) were reporting on Trawl Catch Effort Processing Returns (TCEPR) that provide effort details as well as latitude and longitude information for each tow.
+From 1995-96, however, a significant number of Bay of Plenty trawl fishers (over 70%) were reporting on Trawl Catch Effort Processing Returns (TCEPR) that provide effort details as well as latitude and longitude information for each tow.
 From the 2007-08 fishing year many Bay of Plenty trawl fishers moved onto the new Trawl Catch Effort Return (TCER) forms.
 The TCER forms are largely identical to the TCEPR forms but require catch details of the top 8, not 5, species to be recorded.
-It was decided not to include the CELR data in the CPUE standardisations and only to include years where a high proportion of TCEPR and TCER data were available; specifically 1995-96 through 20011-12 fishing years (17 year time series).
+It was decided not to include the CELR data in the CPUE standardisations and only to include years where a high proportion of TCEPR and TCER data were available; specifically the 1995-96 to 2011-12 fishing years (a 17 year time series).

 As with the longline analysis both standardised and unstandardised CPUE indices were derived.
-In the unstandardised analysis CPUE was simply catch per tow, in the standardised analysis was log catch per tow (positive catches only).
-The following continuous effort variables were considered in the model selection (standardisation) process: Log (fishing duration); Log (net height); Log (net width); Log (gear depth); Log (engine power); Log (vessel length\depth\breadth).
+In the unstandardised analysis CPUE was simply catch per tow, in the standardised analysis CPUE was log catch per tow (positive catches only).
+The following continuous effort variables were considered in the model selection (standardisation) process: Log (fishing duration); Log (net height); Log (net 1138)

+width); Log (gear depth); Log (engine power); Log (vessel lengthdepthbreadth).
 Categorical variables considered were: fishing-year (forced); month; season (4), vessel; and statistical-area.
 In the Bay of Plenty trawl fishery 98% of the snapper catch is taken targeting five main species: SNA, TRE, TAR, GUR and JDO).
 Therefore "target" was included in the standardisation as a six level categorical variable (five target species plus an "other" category) (refer McKenzie & Parsons 2012 for details).
-Parameters chosen by the standardisation procedure are given in Table 14.
+Parameters chosen by the standardisation procedure are given in Table 15.

-The standardised CPUE indices suggest the Bay of Plenty trawl fishery experienced a slight increase in abundance between 1996 and 2008 and more recently from 2009-11 (Figure 7).
+The standardised CPUE indices suggest that the Bay of Plenty trawl fishery experienced a slight increase in abundance between 1996 and 2008 and more recently from 2009-11 (Figure 7).

-Figure 7: Single trawl CPUE indices of Bay of Plenty area abundance (unstandardised & standardised) from 1996-2012
+Figure 7: Single trawl CPUE indices of Bay of Plenty area abundance (standardised and unstandardised) from 1996-2012.

-The single trawl Bay of Plenty CPUE was fitted with assigned overall cv of 0.15 (section below; Table 14).
+The single trawl Bay of Plenty CPUE was fitted with an assigned overall CV of 0.15 (section below; Table 14).